CiscoDevNet/terraform-provider-aci/website/docs/r/ldap_provider.html.markdown

 * `port` - (Optional) The service port number for the LDAP service.
 Allowed range: "1" - "65535".
 Default value is "389".
 * `retries` - (Optional) Retry count of object LDAP Provider.
 Allowed range: "1" - "5".
 Default value is "1".
 * `rootdn` - (Optional) The root DN or bind DN of the LDAP provider.
 * `timeout` - (Optional) The timeout for communication with an LDAP provider server.
 Allowed range: "5" - "60".
 Default value is "30".
+(NOTE: For "duo" LDAP providers, the value of timeout should be greater than or equal to "30".)
 * `relation_aaa_rs_prov_to_epp` - (Optional) Represents the relation to a Relation to AProvider Reachability EPP (class fvAREpP).
 Type: String.
 * `relation_aaa_rs_sec_prov_to_epg` - (Optional) Represents the relation to a Attachable Target Group (class fvATg).
 A source relation to the endpoint group through which the provider server is reachable.
 Type: String.